ThomasMeissnerDS/BlueCast/README.md

 Contributions are welcome.
 Please follow the following steps:

+* Get in touch with me (i.e. via LinkedIn) if longer contribution is of interest
 * Create a new branch from develop branch
 * Add your feature or fix
 * Add unit tests for new features